nodejs/node-addon-api/README.md

 ## Conversion Tool
 To make the migration to node-api easier, we have also provide a script to do these steps above for you.
 To use the conversion script:
+To make the migration to node-api easier, we have provided a script to help complete the steps listed above.
+To use the conversion script:
+>>>>>>> Modify the instruction of migration tool
   1. Go to your module directory
 ```
 cd [module_path]